DhikaNino/technical_test_bti/README.md

 ## License

 This project is intended for technical testing by PT.
-Bionic Technology Indonesia.
+Bionic Teknologi Indonesia.